Plumsail/actions/source/flow/actions/sharepoint-processing.rst

        -  Sales department's site

     *  -  Template
        -  Title of the site template that will be used for the new site.
+You can use custom templates or standard SharePoint templates.
+       -  There are a few standard SharePoint templates that you can use:

+          - Team site
+          - Team site (classic experience)
+          - Blog
+          - Project Site
+          - Community Site
+          - Document Center
+          - Records Center
+          - Business Intelligence Center
+          - Enterprise Search Center
+          - Basic Search Center
+          - Visio Process Repository
-       -  Team Site
+          - SAP Workflow Site

     *  -  Leaf URL
        -  A string that represents the URL leaf name